Vector35/binaryninja-api/docs/getting-started.md

 ### Cross References Pane

-The Cross References view in the lower-left shows all cross-references to the currently selected address, address range, variable or type.
+The Cross References view in the lower-left section of the sidebar shows all cross-references to the currently selected address, address range, variable or type.
 This pane will change depending on whether an entire line is selected (all cross-references to that address/type/variable are shown), or whether a specific token within the line is selected.
 For instance if you click on the symbol `memmove` in `call memmove` it will display all known cross-references to `memmove`, whereas if you click on the line the `call` instruction is on, you will only get cross-references to the address of the call instruction.
 Cross-references can be either incoming or outgoing, and they can be either data, code, type, or variable.

 ![Cross References](img/cross-reference-tree.png "xrefs")